 Boulder passes 10-cent fee for disposable bags at stores

 Chris Koury puts groceries in a paper bag for a customer while working the cash register at Alfalfa's Market on Broadway in May.
-Boulder is considering a 10-cent fee on all disposable grocery bags, paper or plastic.
+Monday grocers will charge customers 10 cents for disposable bags.
 (Jeremy Papasso / Daily Camera file photo)

 BOULDER, Colo. — The city council in Boulder approved an ordinance Thursday night that requires customers pay a fee if they want merchandise put in disposable bags at stores.